testfairy/docs/docs/800_FAQ/300_How_to_disable_TestFairy_in_production.md

 Try building your project.
 If the compilation fails, locate the lines where TestFairy is used and wrap them with `#ifdef` or `#if` directives explained in Option 1.

+### Option 3: Add the TestFairy Noop files to your project

+Similar to Option #2, you're required to have multiple schemes in your project, but **does not** require the use of `#ifdef` or `#if`.

+Add the `.m` file from [TestFairy iOS NoOp files](https://github.com/testfairy/testfairy-ios-sdk-noop) to your project's Production/App Store scheme.
+(Note, that the `.m` file needs to be put in a place where it can find the `TestFairy.h` file).

+Navigate to project build settings and locate **Excluded Source File Name** option.
+Expand the list and find the build scheme you want to exclude TestFairy from.
+Double click the row add an entry to the excluded file list for the **libTestFairy.a** file.

+This will allow you to keep all your calls to `TestFairy` as-is, but replaced with empty implementations.

 ### Excluding from Android production releases

 #### Option 1: Calling TestFairy.begin() only in Debug mode.